WELCOME TO SAFE WALKWAYS USA

 THEY ENCOURAGED SIDEWALK DRIVING AND PARKING:

-• When users see scooters staged on sidewalks, the naturally assume they may park them there.
+- When users see scooters staged on sidewalks, they naturally assume they may park them there.

 THEY LACKED PROVISIONS FOR MONITORING:

-• The City almost entirely relied on reports submitted to it by citizens via its Get-It-Done app and those only related to parking issues.
-It handed those off to the companies essentially assuming that they can "self-manage" the problems they create.
+- The City almost entirely relied on reports submitted to it by citizens via its Get-It-Done app and those only related to parking issues.
+It handed those off to the companies essentially assuming that they would "self-manage" the problems they created.

-• The City also has a feed from an Australian data-management company, Populus, it has contracted to handle the data he operators are required to provide.
-This provides information again only relevant to parking.
-It does nothing to monitor moving violations.
+- The City also had a feed from an Australian data-management company, Populus, it contracted to handle the data the operators wee required to provide.
+This provided information again only relevant to parking.
+It did nothing to monitor moving violations.

-• Similarly nothing was done to determine that the claims the companies make about their benefits in fighting climate change or as a safe alternative to car travel are true.
+- Similarly nothing was done to determine that the claims the companies made about their benefits in fighting climate change or as a safe alternative to car travel were true.

 THEY LACKED PROVISIONS FOR ENFORCEMENT:

-• This was not from the time the violation occurred but from the time the City reported it to the rental company.
+- This was not from the time the violation occurred but from the time the City reported it to the rental company.
 These reports are simply the reports submitted by citizens who see a parking problem.
-Yet the rental companies are given information about which of their vehicles are in violation from the moment a user ends a ride because they send a photo of the vehicle to the company when they end the rental.
+Yet the rental companies have information about which vehicles are in violation from the moment a user ends a ride because they send a photo of the vehicle to the company when they end the rental.

 THEY FAILED TO ENFORCE STATE LAW: